Peroxisome: Peroxisome assembly

-Peroxisomes can be derived from the smooth endoplasmic reticulum under certain experimental conditions and replicate by membrane growth and division out of pre-existing organelles.
+Peroxisomes are derived from the smooth endoplasmic reticulum under certain experimental conditions and replicate by membrane growth and division out of pre-existing organelles.
 Peroxisome matrix proteins are translated in the cytoplasm prior to import.
-Specific amino acid sequences (PTS or peroxisomal targeting signal) at the C-terminus (PTS1) or N-terminus (PTS2) of peroxisomal matrix proteins signals them to be imported into the organelle by a targeting factor.
+Specific amino acid sequences (PTS or peroxisomal targeting signal) at the C-terminus (PTS1) or N-terminus (PTS2) of peroxisomal matrix proteins signal them to be imported into the organelle by a targeting factor.
 There are currently 36 known proteins involved in peroxisome biogenesis and maintenance, called peroxins, which participate in the process of peroxisome assembly in different organisms.
-In mammalian cells there are 13 characterized peroxins.
+In mammalian cells, there are 13 characterized peroxins.
 In contrast to protein import into the endoplasmic reticulum (ER) or mitochondria, proteins do not need to be unfolded to be imported into the peroxisome lumen.
 The matrix protein import receptors, the peroxins PEX5 and PEX7, accompany their cargoes (containing a PTS1 or a PTS2 amino acid sequence, respectively) all the way to the peroxisome where they release the cargo into the peroxisomal matrix and then return to the cytosol – a step named recycling.
-A special way of peroxisomal protein targeting is called piggy backing.
-Proteins that are transported by this unique method do not have a canonical PTS, but rather bind on a PTS protein to be transported as a complex.
+A special way of peroxisomal protein targeting is called piggybacking.
+Proteins transported by this unique method do not have a canonical PTS but bind on a PTS protein to be transported as a complex.
 A model describing the import cycle is referred to as the extended shuttle mechanism.
 There is now evidence that ATP hydrolysis is required for the recycling of receptors to the cytosol.
 Also, ubiquitination is crucial for the export of PEX5 from the peroxisome to the cytosol.
 The biogenesis of the peroxisomal membrane and the insertion of peroxisomal membrane proteins (PMPs) requires the peroxins PEX19, PEX3, and PEX16.
 PEX19 is a PMP receptor and chaperone, which binds the PMPs and routes them to the peroxisomal membrane, where it interacts with PEX3, a peroxisomal integral membrane protein.
 PMPs are then inserted into the peroxisomal membrane.

 The degradation of peroxisomes is called pexophagy.

 Peroxisome interaction and communication

-The diverse functions of peroxisomes require dynamic interactions and cooperation with many organelles involved in cellular lipid metabolism such as the endoplasmic reticulum (ER), mitochondria, lipid droplets, and lysosomes.
+The diverse functions of peroxisomes require dynamic interactions and cooperation with many organelles involved in cellular lipid metabolisms such as the endoplasmic reticulum, mitochondria, lipid droplets, and lysosomes.

 Peroxisomes interact with mitochondria in several metabolic pathways, including β-oxidation of fatty acids and the metabolism of reactive oxygen species.
-Both organelles are in close contact with the endoplasmic reticulum (ER) and share several proteins, including organelle fission factors.
-Peroxisomes also interact with the endoplasmic reticulum (ER) and cooperate in the synthesis of ether lipids (plasmalogens) which are important for nerve cells (see above).
+Both organelles are in close contact with the endoplasmic reticulum and share several proteins, including organelle fission factors.
+Peroxisomes also interact with the endoplasmic reticulum and cooperate in the synthesis of ether lipids (plasmalogens), which are important for nerve cells (see above).
 In filamentous fungi, peroxisomes move on microtubules by 'hitchhiking,' a process involving contact with rapidly moving early endosomes.
 Physical contact between organelles is often mediated by membrane contact sites, where membranes of two organelles are physically tethered to enable rapid transfer of small molecules, enable organelle communication and are crucial for coordination of cellular functions and hence human health.
 Alterations of membrane contacts have been observed in various diseases.